corshatech/cast/CONTRIBUTING.md

 `./ui/.env.local` file, and runs `scripts/generate-pineline-data.sh`
 to insert test data.

+If you have run the Skaffold deployment before, the [Cleanup](#cleanup) steps will ensure any remaining resources from previous deployments have been removed before you redeploy.

 Typically, when you are working on CAST, you will want to run the application in headless mode.
 This skips the build and deployment of the front-end which can time considerable time.